Experience culinary Excellence

 As the sun sets, El Castillo is transformed.
-Our restaurant at El Castillo is named Castillo’s Kitchen steered by Chef Diego.
-It is a Chef’s Table concept mastering the evolution of Costa Rican cuisine.
+Our restaurant at El Castillo is named Castillo’s Kitchen steered by a Chef’s Table concept mastering the evolution of Costa Rican cuisine.
 Castillo’s Kitchen’s dishes contain elements of the Costa Rican culture.
 Your experience begins with an explanation of what we have procured and how we would like to prepare it.
-Most of our ingredients come from local farmers or fishermen hand-picked by Diego.
+Most of our ingredients come from local farmers or fishermen hand-picked by our chef.
 Given several choices, your dinner begins.
 Pura vida indeed.

 Lucy and Robert’s intimate Exotica sets the dining standard in Ojochal.
 With a robust wine selection, the menu offers Thai, Vietnamese, French, Italian, Polynesian, and more—with a Costa Rican influence.